gushecht/noungroups/README.md

 ## Details on the above

 ### Part of speech tagging
 Every word has a part of speech.
 For example, in the sentence 'the bird ate seeds' the four words are a determiner, a noun, a verb, and a noun, respectively.
+For this project, because I needed to batch process a lot of text (approximately 7GB), I wrote a script that can utilize multiple processes and ran it on a 32-core machine on AWS.

 ### word2vec
 word2vec is an algorithm for converting words into vectors.
 Excitingly, it was found that the vector representation of a word encodes some of the semantic meaning of the word.
 For example, if you take the vector for 'king', subtract the vector for 'man', and add the vector for 'woman', you get the vector for 'queen'.